 We used a 120 kV transmission electron microscope (JEM-1400, JEOL, Tokyo, Japan) with a scanning mode (scanning transmission electron microscopy; STEM) equipped with an energy-dispersive X-ray spectrometer (EDS; X-max 80, Oxford Instruments, Tokyo, Japan).
-We obtained representative TEM images of all grid samples (~30 TEM images per sample).
-Then, 54 samples were selected for individual particle analyses based on the TEM images to cover the sampling periods with high mineral particle fractions and other periods of interest (e.g., pollution period and primary biological aerosol (PBA)-dominant periods).
+We obtained representative TEM images of all grid samples (\sim 30 TEM images per sample).
+Then, 54 samples were selected for individual particle analyses based on the TEM images to cover the sampling periods with high mineral particle fractions and other periods of interest, for example, pollution period and periods of dominant primary biological aerosol (PBA).
 These periods were compared with the model experiments and the observations using a high-resolution time-of-flight aerosol mass spectrometer (de Sá et al., 2018) and were classified into LRT, pollution, and background periods (Fig. 1).

-Semi-automated particle analysis with 20 seconds of EDS measurement was used for individual particle analyses.
+Semiautomated particle analysis with 20 s of EDS measurements was used for individual particle analyses.
 The same measurements yielded particle sizes (area-equivalent diameters) from segmented binary images.
-As some particles (e.g., sulfate) can be damaged by an electron beam exposure during the EDS analysis, we used the STEM images taken before the EDS measurements for the size measurements.
-Here, the geometric diameters (area equivalent diameter) can be larger than the aerodynamic diameters when particles are flat or have low densities, and bouncing from the coarse stage to the fine stage is possible (Bateman et al., 2017).
-As a result, although the sampler collects particles with an aerodynamic diameter of ~0.1-0.7 μm, we have particles up to 3 μm in area-equivalent diameter.
-During the STEM-EDS analyses, we analysed all particles larger than 180 nm to measure >200 particles per sample.
-We randomly chose two to seven areas that do not have too many particles with a magnification of 6,000 (23×23 μm) to avoid particles that overlap on the substrate.
-Each field of view includes ~74 particles on average, resulting in ~7% of particle area among the field of views.
-As a result, we reduced the chance to analyze particles that agglomerate on the substrate.
+As some particles (e.g., sulfate) can be damaged by electron beam exposure during the EDS analysis, we used the STEM images taken before the EDS measurements for the size measurements.
+Here, the geometric diameters (area-equivalent diameter) can be larger than the aerodynamic diameters when particles are flat or have low densities, and bouncing from the coarse stage to the fine stage is possible (Bateman et al., 2017).
+As a result, although the sampler collects particles with an aerodynamic diameter of $\sim 0.1-0.7 \,\mu\text{m}$, we have particles of up to 3 μm in area-equivalent diameter.
+During the STEM-EDS analyses, we analyzed all particles larger than 180 nm to measure more than 200 particles per sample.
+We randomly chose two to seven areas that did not have too many particles with a magnification of 6000 ($23 \,\mu m \times 23 \,\mu m$) to avoid particles that overlap on the substrate.
+Each field of view includes \sim 74 particles on average, resulting in \sim 7 % of the particle area among the field of views.
+As a result, we reduced the chance of analyzing particles that agglomerate on the substrate.
 Nevertheless, it is still possible that some particles overlapped on the substrates.
 We evaluate that the overestimation for the number fraction measurements of internally mixed particles is less than 10% based on the particle area fractions.
-Detailed information of the analysis is also described in Adachi et al. (2018; 2019) and Ching et al. (2019).
+Detailed information of the analysis is also described in Adachi et al. (2018, 2019) and Ching et al. (2019).